axil/blog/content/software/git_ff.rst

 which does what you would expect it to: it fast-forwards the current branch against its tracking branch and shows all kind of relevant info if there's an error.

+**Update:**

+As of 2020 it can be done simpler:

+| git config --global ff "merge --ff-only"

 **Prerequisites:**

 | python of any version (preferably 2.7.x or 3.5.x)